nxintech/playbooks/mysql/readme.md

 - install mysql socket as `/tmp/mysql_$port.sock`, and root login via socket
 - use user and group `mysql` to start instances

-you have make sure these dirs exist on server, the playbook will check these dirs.
+You have make sure these dirs exist on server, the playbook will check these dirs.

-And we assume the MySQL server configuration as followings.
+b. and we assume the MySQL server configuration as followings.
 - 32 CPU core
 - 256G Memory
 - SSD storage with 20000 IOPS in 16K page size